timed1975/learn-in-2017/README.md

 # learn-in-2017
-# use this is the git repository for all the new stuff you're attempting
+# catch-all repository for test projects and experiments
 # loan
   module for creating and modifying loans endpoint signifier file